KinectToVR/k2vr-docs/src/pages/en/index.md

 </div>
 <br>

 This is the homepage for the Amethyst documentation.
-It's built from the markdown source at https://github.com/kinecttovr/k2vr-docs feel free to contribute.
+It's built from the markdown source at https://github.com/kinecttovr/k2vr-docs.
+Feel free to contribute.

 <CardNoIcon title="About Amethyst and K2VR" href="about">
 Learn more about the history and development of the app and everyone in the team.